-The Forensic Institute for Research, Service and Technology brings together four programs that establish FIU’s deep expertise in the arenas of forensic science, forensic services and justice administration.
+The Global Forensic and Justice Center brings together four programs that establish FIU’s deep expertise in the arenas of forensic science, forensic services and justice administration.
 The institute is an innovative, multidisciplinary resource that supports education, professional training, scientific research, technology transfer, and legal and policy initiatives related to criminal, computer, nuclear and environmental forensics.
-The work and goals of FIU-FIRST rely on the collaboration of renowned university entities that have for years served as authoritative institutions within the field, including the International Forensic Research Institute, the Center for the Administration of Justice, the Center for Advanced Research in Forensic Sciences and the National Forensic Science Technology Center@FIU.
+The work and goals of the Global Forensic and Justice Center rely on the collaboration of renowned university entities that have for years served as authoritative institutions within the field, including the International Forensic Research Institute, the Center for the Administration of Justice, the Center for Advanced Research in Forensic Sciences and the National Forensic Science Technology Center@FIU.

 Institute of Water and Environment